-alternatives at the state level, the DEIS must analyze the potential for meeting the needs served by the proposed project.
-Sensitivity enalysis is required to ascertain the results if non-structural alternatives are effective.
+Given the emphasis recently placed on these non-structural elternatives at the state level, the DEIS must analyze the potential for meeting the needs served by the proposed project.
+Sensitivity enalysis is required to ascertain the results if non-structural elternatives are effective.
 The burden of proving the project is upon the Alaska Power Authority and the Federal Energy Regulatory Commission.
-Dismissing non-structural alternatives out of hand fails to meet the burden.
+Dismissing non-structural elternatives out of hand fails to meet the burden.